 4. Licensed in all 50 states

 Our network of mental health professionals is deep and spans across the entire country.
 Additionally, we have a deep team of mental health professionals to make sure we can meet any timeline.

 We are here to make sure your housing and travel needs are taken care of so you don't worry.
 Our legal team is dedicated to having your back should you need it!

 In order for your letter to work you need to have a live consultation with a mental health professional.
 At Pettable we make sure our clinicians adhered to HUD standards and conduct consultations over the phone to get to know you and your mental health situation well.

 Pettable is the best provider because we're committed to making sure the process works for you.
-That means working with the best and most experience mental health professionals in the psychiatric service dog letter space, as well as providing a guarantee that your letter will work for you.
-We back all of this up with outstanding customer support, a renowned legal team, and a commitment to making sure you have an increidble experience.
+That means working with the best and most experienced mental health professionals in the psychiatric service dog letter space, as well as providing a guarantee that your letter will work for you.
+We back all of this up with outstanding customer support, a renowned legal team, and a commitment to making sure you have an incredible experience.